Chase Rogers

 Need to customize the call activity report?

-1. Go to Custom Reports from the left sidebar in the Control Panel.
+1. Go to Custom Reports from the left sidebar in the control panel.

 custom reports